Yingkou Liaoning, China Travel Guide

 Some international travelers locate non-stop flights to Dalian (DLC) or Shenyang (SHE) for a closer entry.

-Yingkou benefits from excellent connections via China's high-speed rail (G and D trains), making for efficient inter-city travel.
+Yingkou benefits from excellent connections via China's high-high-speed train (G and D trains), making for efficient inter-city travel.

-Self-driving is not permitted for foreign tourists without a local Chinese driving license.
+Self-it is not recommended to drive permitted for foreign tourists without a local Chinese driving license.

 Road conditions are generally good, especially major highways and city thoroughfares.

-Understand the procedures and allow ample time for each step to ensure a smooth departure.
+Understand the procedures and allow ample time for each step for a hassle-free departure.

 No specific exit fees or taxes when leaving from China for foreign tourists; these costs are typically incorporated into airfare.